 When you open a line of credit, you’ll receive access to a stated amount of funds to use as needed.
 You then receive a monthly invoice reflecting the amount of credit you’ve used, along with any interest charges.

 Your payment is based on the actual interest accrued on these funds while you use them.
 Once the funds are repaid, that amount is available when you need it.
 You’re only charged interest on the amount of the loan you actually use.

 LOC rates and limits are set by lenders and based on your risk grade, your collateral, and any servicing requirements.
 Your risk grade is judged on factors like the financial success of your business, the state of your business sector in general, your business and personal credit scores, and whether or not you have collateral.

 Most lenders will charge an annual fee for the LOC, in addition to interest charges.
 If you’re going to need a significant number of loan advances and repayments, transaction fees might apply.

-Smaller LOCs (under $100,000) can operate as a credit card account, with advances made by using a credit card or writing checks issued for the account.
+Smaller LOCs (under $100,000) can operate as credit card account, with advances made by using a credit card or writing checks issued for the account.
 Accessing the funds can also be deposited directly in the borrower's account via an ACH deposit.

 When Should I Get a LOC?

 If your business regularly requires funds to cover short-term cash flow issues, manage your business’ day-to-day needs, or take advantage of immediate business opportunities, then applying for a LOC makes sense.

 Here are a few examples of situations in which it’s smart to get a LOC: